 Packaging

-Packaging is essential for safely storing and transporting food from factories to supermarkets, shops and restaurants and finally to peoples’ homes.
-Creating and manufacturing fit for purpose packaging and plastic requires sophisticated innovation and engineering, so that food stays fresh, quality is maintained, and food waste is kept to a minimum.
+Packaging is essential for safely storing and transporting food.
+Creating and manufacturing fit for purpose packaging requires sophisticated innovation and engineering so that food stays fresh, quality is maintained, and food waste is minimised.
+Our strategy focuses on removing unnecessary plastic, increasing recyclability and recycled content and removing complexities in support of a circular economy.

-We are members of REPAK and WRAP’s UK Plastics Pact, working to achieve the 2025 and 2030 targets to eliminate problematic plastics, stimulate innovation and new business models and help build a stronger recycling system.
+We are members of REPAK and WRAP’s UK Plastics Pact, working to achieve the collective industry targets for 2025 to eliminate problematic plastics, stimulate innovation and new business models and help build a stronger recycling system.

 Achieve the REPAK and UK Plastics Pact Targets by 2025 and 2030